-As of 2022, water quality improvement projects have been implemented for eight lakes in the chain (Conine, Howard, May, Lulu, Hartridge, Jessie, Cannon, and Mariana).
+Water quality improvement projects have been implemented for eight lakes in the chain (Conine, Howard, May, Lulu, Hartridge, Jessie, Cannon and Mariana).
 In addition, more than 30 low impact development (LID) best management projects have been installed within the downtown area of the City of Winter Haven.